HomeDev GuideRecipesAPI Reference

 XForm class

-The XForm class is a representation of the content and the structure of the form.
-The content of the form is saved as XML.
-The XML contains the instance node, which contains the data for the form such as field validation and default values for fields.
+The XForm class represents the content and the structure of the form.
+It saves the content of the form as XML.
+The XML contains the instance node, which contains the data for the form, such as field validation and default values for fields.
 It also stores information about the structure of the form; this is stored as XHTML with controls from the XForms namespace.
-This class is responsible for creating a default XFormData object from its instance node.
+This class creates a default XFormData object from its instance node.

-The following code shows an example of the content of an XForm.
+The following code shows an example of an XForm's content.
 When you export a form with the CMS forms editor, the form content is represented in this format.

 <root xmlns:xforms=a href="http://www.w3.org/2002/xforms">http://www.w3.org/2002/xforms</a>